pekdemira/computer/README.md

 # computer
-Attempt to build a computer from ground up.
+Project attempts to design and build a simple computer architecture.